 The invigorating aspect about outdoor timber living is that it adds a whole new dimension to the fun and unity created when you begin to plan, visualize and talk about what could be.
 Perhaps it is invigorating because of the longevity of big timbers.
 Your creation will be cherished and valued for a long time.
 It will not be discarded like a disposable outbuilding, for example.
 As you progress, you will notice how the art of timber framing comes into play and enriches your story.

-Five important planning steps to get your ideal Outdoor Timber Living Structure:
+Five Steps to get your ideal Outdoor Timber Living Structure:

 Step 1: Assess your current situation and needs.